AlexRmlt/ethicbot-rasa/data/nlu.md

 - I don't know any name for them.
 - I don't know the exact amount.
 - I don't know the exact amount
+- I don't know any name
+- I do not know the name
+- That can not be told exactly
+- That is not exactly known
+- No, I have no idea

 ## intent:goodbye
 - okay see you later